Giulio Douhet: Aerial strategy

 This emphasis on the strategic offensive would blind Douhet to the possibilities of air defense or tactical support of armies.
 In his second edition of The Command of the Air he maintained such aviation was "useless, superfluous and harmful".
 He proposed an independent air force composed primarily of long-range load-carrying bombers.
 He believed interception of these bombers was unlikely, but allowed for a force of escort aircraft to ward off interceptors.
 Attacks would not require great accuracy.
 On a tactical level he advocated using three types of bombs in quick succession; explosives to destroy the target, incendiaries to ignite the damaged structures, and poison gas to keep firefighters and rescue crews away.

 The entire population was in the front line of an air war and they could be terrorized with urban bombing.
 In his book The War of 19-- he described a fictional war between Germany and a Franco-Belgian alliance in which the Germans launched massive terror bombing raids on the populace, reducing their cities to ashes before their armies could mobilize.
 Because bombing would be so terrible, Douhet believed that wars would be short.
 As soon as one side lost command of the air it would capitulate rather than face the terrors of air attack.
 In other words, the enemy air force was the primary target.
 A decisive victory here would hasten the end of the war.

 Critical reception

 Though the initial response to The Command of the Air was muted, the second edition generated attacks from his military peers, particularly those in the navy and army.
 Douhet's was an apocalyptic vision that gripped the popular imagination.
 His theories were unproven for another 20 years, when it was found that he had under-estimated the resources needed for successful strategic bombing.
-In "Rivista Aeronautica" in July 1928, he wrote that he believed that 300 tons of bombs over the most important cities would end a war in less than a month.
+In ' in July 1928, he wrote that he believed that 300 tons of bombs over the most important cities would end a war in less than a month.